evenhold/Karalf-scheme/README.md

 ### Manual

 Clone the theme inside your packages folder.
-Be sure that the name of the folder is `Theme - Cyanide`.
+Be sure that the name of the folder is `Karalf-scheme`.

     cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/
     git clone github.com/evenhold/Karalf-scheme.git 'Karalf-scheme'